 Driving to Alaska this summer?
 Don’t let this wild side-trip pass you by.

 Halfway up the Alcan, there’s a secret detour that’s the gateway to great adventure.
-Leave behind the parade of RVs and cheesy giftshops for a sample of the Northwest Territories.
-A two-hour drive from touristy Fort Nelson will bring you to the 60th Parallel – where wild waterfalls, stunning parks, placid campgrounds and true Indigenous culture await.
+Leave behind the parade of RVs and giftshops for a sample of the Northwest Territories.
+A two-hour drive from beautiful Fort Nelson will bring you to the 60th Parallel – where wild waterfalls, stunning parks, placid campgrounds and authentic Indigenous culture await.
 Here’s how to make the most of it.

-Gas up in crowded Fort Nelson, and then, 30 kilometres later, bid the traffic adieu.
-Turning north from the Alcan onto the Liard Trail, you’ve begun a great adventure.
+Gas up in Fort Nelson, and then turn north from the Alcan onto the Liard Trail to begin a great adventure.

 Two hours north, after crossing the stunning one-lane Petitot River Bridge, you enter the Northwest Territories.
 Watch for bison, and the Mackenzie Mountains rising to the west!